 In particular, a diet rich in EPA and DHA is associated with lower rates of anxiety.
-It’s believed these fatty acids may reduce inflammation and prevent brain cell dysfunction that is common in people with anxiety (
+It’s believed these fatty acids may reduce inflammation and prevent brain cell dysfunction which is common in people with anxiety (

-In another study, men who ate Atlantic salmon 3 times per week for 5 months reported less anxiety than those who ate chicken, pork, or beef.
+In another study, males who ate Atlantic salmon 3 times per week for 5 months reported less anxiety than those who ate chicken, pork, or beef.
 Moreover, they had improved anxiety-related symptoms, such as heart rate and heart rate variability (

 For the most benefit, try adding salmon to your diet 2–3 times per week.

 Chamomile is an herb that may help reduce anxiety.

 Some studies have examined the association between chamomile extract and anxiety relief.

 One 38-week randomized study in 179 people with generalized anxiety disorder (GAD) experienced a significantly greater reduction in symptoms after consuming 1,500 milligrams of chamomile extract per day compared to those who did not (

 Another older 2012 study found similar results, noting that those who consumed chamomile extract for 8 weeks experienced reduced symptoms of depression and anxiety.
 Though, the study’s low sample size could not provide enough statistical power to demonstrate cause-and-effect (

 While these results are promising, most studies have been conducted on chamomile extract.
 More recent research is necessary to evaluate the anti-anxiety effects of chamomile tea, which is most commonly consumed.